skirlez/gamemaker-flake/README.md

 ## HELP!!!
 - If some of your project files from a Windows project refuse to load, try enabling "Case-Insensitive mode for project files" in Preferences > General Settings
 - If the font for code sucks ass, you can switch it in Preferences > Text Editors > Code Editor > Colours > Default.
 I believe "Droid Sans Mono" is the default font from the Windows version but I don't remember.
-- If you can't see any of your system fonts, try enabling `fonts.fontDir.enable`.
+- If you can't see any of your system fonts and you're on NixOS, try enabling `fonts.fontDir.enable`.

 ## Technical Details
 (I'm only 90% confident in everything written in this section)